taylormitchell/mono/README.md

 ## How I'm using it

 So far I've been using it for my notes and side projects.
 I keep a single cursor workspace open all day with the repo open.
-In [.cursorrules](.cursorrules) I've added some instructions to tell cursor it's meant to help me with my notes

-- I keep the repo open in cursor most of the day.
-In [.cursorrules](.cursorrules) I've added some instructions to tell cursor it's meant to help me with my notes

-- All my personal notes are in [data](/data).
-- All my side projects are in [packages](/packages).
-- I keep the repo open in cursor most of the day.
-In [.cursorrules](.cursorrules) I've added some instructions to tell cursor it's meant to help me with my notes
+In [.cursorrules](.cursorrules) I've added some instructions to tell cursor it's meant to help me with my notes.

-- I use [Working Copy](https://workingcopy.app/) on iOS to access my notes and projects.
-I've got a few shortcuts set up to create a quick note or open my daily note.
+On mobile, I use [Working Copy](https://workingcopy.app/) to access my notes and projects.
+I've got a few iOS shortcuts set up to quickly create a note or open notes I commonly use.